Jaguar E-Pace review - Engines, performance and drive

 E-Pace boasts good steering and is decently grippy, but engines are dull and it feels a little heavy

-Jaguar’s engineers have been hit with a demanding task for the E-Pace; how do you apply the Range Rover Evoque’s heavy D8 platform to an SUV which buyers will expect a degree of driver engagement from?
+Jaguar’s engineers were hit with a demanding task for the pre-facelift E-Pace; how do you apply the Range Rover Evoque’s heavy D8 platform to an SUV which buyers will expect a degree of driver engagement from?